Luis Musrri

-Luis Eduardo Musrri Saravia (born 24 December 1969 in Mallarauco) is a former Chilean footballer and current coach of San Antonio Unido.
+Luis Eduardo Musrri Saravia (born 24 December 1969 in Mallarauco) is a Chilean football coach and former player who coaches Unión Compañías in the Chilean Tercera B.

 Club career

 Musrri played mostly for Universidad de Chile as well as one season in Yunnan Hongta.
 He was captain of "the Blue squad" for over 10 years, played alongside other players such as Marcelo Salas, Sergio Vargas, Pedro González, among others.

 International career

 Musrri represented Chile U20 in both the 1987 and the 1988 South American Championships as well as the 1987 FIFA World Youth Championship, where Chile reached fourth place.

 Musrri was member of the Chilean squad that finished 4th at 1987 FIFA World Youth Championship.
 He was also selected for 1998 FIFA World Cup in France and played 28 times for Chile national football team.

+Coaching career

+Musrri started his career with Deportivo Luis Musrri from Mallarauco in the Chilean Tercera División.

+After coaching the team of Universidad Central de Chile and club El Dínamo during 2024, both in La Serena, Musrri was appointed as manager of Unión Compañías in the Chilean Tercera B.

+Personal life

+Musrri married Fabiola Pardo, a former Chile international basketball player.

+His son, Luis Musrri Pardo, is a basketball player who has represented Chile at under-15 and under-17 level.

+Other works

+Musrri has performed as a football commentator for Radio Montecarlo from La Serena.